smw5qz/Cats-Dogs-Computer-Vision/README.md

 # Cats-Dogs-Computer-Vision
-AI to differentiate cats and dogs
+Classic computer vision project to differentiate cats and dogs